Welcome to SWATT!

 Southwest Animal Transport Team-

-is a group of volunteers who donate their time to rescue animals - one flight at a time!
-Using nonrev benefits, we collaborate with DART (Delta Animal Rescue Transports), fosters, shelters, rescues who pull from high kill shelters and sanctuaries to transport rescued animals to their FURever home.
+is a group of Southwest Airlines employees who volunteer their time to rescue animals - one flight at a time!
+Using non-rev benefits, we collaborate with DART (Delta Animal Rescue Transports), fosters, shelters, rescues who pull from high kill shelters and sanctuaries to transport rescued animals to their FURever home.

 This is strictly a volunteer service.
 Flight Angels (transporters) are willing to use their benefits to transport animals in the cabin of the plane in the continental United States.
 (Transports are subject to SWA Pet Policies).

 All requested transports are approved by the administrators of this volunteer based group.
 An application must be submitted by either the sending or receiving rescue org and approved.
 Once approved, a TRANSPORT REQUEST will be posted to locate a Flight Angel.
 Once FILLED, post will be deleted and coordination between organizations, admins and Flight Angels will be communicated thru group message.

 SWATT participates in the Southwest Airlines volunteer program called Tickets for Time (T4T) - Putting Our Hearts into Action.

 For every 40 hours of volunteer time SWATT contributes to a qualified 501c3 nonprofit organization, that organization is eligible to receive domestic travel for one round trip flight in the form of Southwest Flight e-Passes, with a maximum of six Tickets for Time awards per organization per year.